TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Architecture/Database/Index.rst

   the actual name of the file in the file system.

 sha1
   A hash of the file's content.
-This is used to dectect whether a file has changed or not.
+This is used to detect whether a file has changed or not.

 metadata